The days all look alike now that it’s summer. Is it Monday? Or Thursday?

 5. Buy a Few Fun Supplies

-Also, for our staycation, the kids are picking out a book and a craft project off of Amazon for the week.
+Also, for our staycation, the kids are picking out a book and a craft project for the week.
 It will give them something to look forward to, and keep them busy when mom and dad want to relax.

 6. Plan a Date Night

 It’s vacation.
 So, it’s a must that mom and dad take at least one night to themselves.

 If no babysitting is available, have the kids watch tv or go to bed early.
 Then, set up something special (but easy) for just the two of you.
 There’s no better time to create an amazing charcuterie board and pour a few glasses of champagne.

 Celebrate your vacation!
 And the fact that you’re able to relax for a few moments.

 Many of us live within an hour or two of a place we’ve never explored.